ttobrien/CS201imdb/README.md

     (2) bluray
     (3) digital
     Enter number of choice:
 Then the user is prompted to enter the date that the movie was acquired.
 Date should be entered in the form of MM/DD/YYYY.
 Finally, the user is brought back to the movie menu with the just added movie as a part of the catalog in use.

 Option 2.2 allows the user to delete an existing movie from the catalog.
 First the user is prompted to enter the full exact movie title.
 Once the title is entered, the program removes it from the catalog in use and returns the user to the movie menu.

 Option 2.3 allows the user to update the media type of an existing movie in the catalog.
 First the user is prompted to enter the full exact movie title.
 Then the user is prompted to pick a media type from the media menu.
 The movie is then updated to contain the newly selected media type.
+If no error message is printed then the update was successful.
 Finally, the user is brought back to the movie menu.

 Option 2.4 allows the user to update the date of acquisition for an existing movie in the catalog.
 First the user is prompted to enter the full exact movie title.
 Then the user is prompted to enter the new date in the form of MM/DD/YYYY.
 The movie is then updated to contain the newly entered date of acquisition.
+If no error message is printed then the update was successful.
 Finally, the user is brought back to the movie menu.

 Option 2.5 allows the user to print all stored information for an existing movie in the catalog.
 First the user is prompted to enter the full exact movie title.
 The information for that movie is then displayed in the following format: